JamesByers/Beginning-Python-workshop/2_Python tools/Python tools.md

 ----------------------------------

-### Review: Your available tools
+## Review: Your available tools

-At this point, you're aware of the tools necessary for completing most steps of the data science workflow.
+#### You are now aware of the tools necessary for completing most steps of the data science workflow
 To review, we discussed:
 - Navigating your computer and running scripts with the *command line*.
 - Creating code and complex scripts in your choice of *text editors*.
 - Upgrading your toolkit with open-source content such as plugins for text editors and interfaces including Jupyter Notebook..